kxinsane/-Efficient-Coding-Techniques-VBA/README.md

 #### -Adding-PC-User-Username
 Sometimes you need to use the person who is currently logged in part of a Filepath to Folder when using VBA

+### -Black-Or-White-Font
+Specifies whether White Font should be used

 #### -Build-Range
 Builds Range for a single Cell Reference X Columns by Y Rows, Range Object can be set or selected